BroadbandForum/obuspa-test-controller/CONTRIBUTING.md

 ## Contributor License Agreement

-Any company or individual interested in participating in this open source project must sign a Contributor License Agreement (more details [here](https://github.com/BroadbandForum/obuspa/wiki/Contributor-License-Agreement-Details)).
+Any company or individual interested in participating in the OB-USP-Agent open source project (which includes both the OB-USP-Agent and the OB-USP-Agent test controller) must sign a Contributor License Agreement (more details [here](https://github.com/BroadbandForum/obuspa/wiki/Contributor-License-Agreement-Details)).